-Blue Oyster Mushroom Recipes, Healthful Benefits & Spawn for Sale
+Blue Oyster Mushroom Benefits, Recipes & Spawn for Sale

 Pleurotus ostreatus, the blue oyster mushroom, is a lovely mushroom to watch grow and to eat.
-This mushroom’s name comes from the resemblance it has to bivalve mollusk found in the ocean.
-Today we are looking at the benefits behind eating the blue oyster.
+This mushroom’s name comes from the resemblance it has to bivalve mollusks found in the ocean.
+Today we are looking at the blue oyster mushroom benefits behind this mushroom.
 I also go into how to grow blue oyster mushrooms at home so you can grow and eat your own blue oysters whenever you want.
 We even have some blue oyster mushroom recipe options below.

 - 6 ounces of blue oysters

 - 4 tablespoons of unsalted butter

 - 2 tablespoons of apple cider vinegar